jaredwray/airhorn/README.md

 * Mobile Push Notifications - Push to IOS and
 * Webhook Notifications - Built right into the system as a native feature with retry support.
 * Scalable and Enterprise Grade - Ability to scale to thousands of requests per second.
-* 100% Code Coverage / Tested
+* 100% Code Coverage / Tested with Integration Tests
 * Built using ecto for handling multiple templates

 # Settings